-Best video calling apps to help with co-parenting (2023)
+Best video calling apps to help with co-parenting (2024)

-In most family breakups, share care arrangements for children become the norm.
+In most family breakups, shared care arrangements for children become the norm.
 This means your kids will live between two homes and spend time away from the other parent.
 It’s hard for them.
 And it’s hard for the parent who is not with them.
 The solution: Video calling apps.

 Luckily there are plenty to choose from and most of them are completely free or have a free option that is enough for this purpose.